heptarch/heptarch.github.io/hacks.md

 - [The Hacker's Guide to the Universe](/hacker) (2019--).
 Ongoing project to hack physics.
 - [*Why is a soap bubble like a railway?*](https://arxiv.org/abs/2008.09611) (2020).
-An expository paper on the mathematics of soap bubbles.
+An expository paper on soap bubble math.

 #### Scrubland